acheronx0577/Wallpaper-Engine-GIF/README.md

 # Wallpaper Engine · GIF Showcase

 Animated GIFs are tracked with **Git LFS**.
 After cloning, run `git lfs pull` if files are missing.
-URLs point at GitHub's `raw` host via `media.githubusercontent.com` — they load and play instantly
+URLs point at GitHub's `raw` host via `media.githubusercontent.com` — they load and play instantly.

-when embedded in any GitHub README, issue, or wiki without needing to download the full repo.
+When embedded in any GitHub README, issue, or wiki without needing to download the full repo.
 Just copy the URL for your desired resolution and drop it into an `<img>` tag or Markdown image link.

 ---